 - Your development phase can take up to 24 months, depending on the complexity of your project.

 We recommend that you send us a project enquiry form before you apply.
 To do this, register here.

 Decisions are made twice a year.
 You can submit a first-round or second-round application for either meeting.
-Application forms and all supporting documents need to have been received by HLF no later than the following dates:
+Application forms and all supporting documents need to have been received by HLF before 12pm and no later on the following dates:

 In England, the programme is jointly funded by the BIG Lottery Fund (BIG)